vpnagraj/shiny-workshop/notes.md

 Let's start with the input mechanisms ... after all, the output depends on the values that the users enter into these widgets.

-Accessing the input widget is easy.
+Accessing an input widget is easy.
 Use 'input$' followed by the name you gave the 'id' argument over in the ui.R file wherever you want to the input to be a control.

 Let's say, for example, you wanted to create a histogram of random values while allowing the user to select sample size.
 If you had a numeric input called 'samplesize' then the syntax for the server.R portion of the code would include ```hist(rand(input$samplesize))```